DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Conclusion

 \section{Conclusion}

 We presented DRAMatic, which implements efficient polynomial operations and NTT directly on UPMEM PIM DPUs, as the basis for HE operations.
 DRAMatic supports large parameter sizes, as required for practical, secure homomorphic evaluations.
 We addressed the unique challenges of the UPMEM PIM platform by implementing DPU-centric optimizations, like custom multiplication routines, and by considering efficient data layouts.
 Our results show promising scaling with increasing parallelism and a 334 times speed-up compared to previous work on accelerating HE with UPMEM PIM \cite{DBLP:Unine-UPMEM-HE}, significantly closing the gap to optimized CPU implementations.
-Our experiments indicated that the weak multiplication performance of DPUs remains a bottleneck and that DRAMatic has not fully caught up with libraries like Microsoft SEAL.
+Our experiments revealed that the weak multiplication performance of DPUs remains a bottleneck, and that on UPMEM PIM, HE is compute-bound rather than memory-bound.
 We thus proposed hardware extensions to UPMEM PIM, which could eliminate these bottlenecks and further improve DRAMatic's performance.
 Compared to concurrent work on accelerating NTT execution on UPMEM PIM \cite{2026-NTT-UPMEM-PIM}, we showed that our NTT implementation scales better with more DPUs and is 33\% faster than the directly comparable 1D NTT.
 However, DRAMatic does not currently support 2D NTT or 4D NTT, which show even better performance.
 Lastly, we measured and evaluated the power consumption of our test systems and showed that the UPMEM PIM system is less energy efficient than the CPU system.
 However, the scaling of power consumption with increasing parallelism looks promising for UPMEM PIM and could benefit larger PIM installations.